Physical Geography of India

 - This region is known for five Prayags (River Confluences).
 Valley of flowers is also situated in this region.

 - This lies between Nepal Himalayas in the west and Bhutan Himalayas in the east.

-- It is the region of fast flowing rivers and high mountain peaks.
+- It is a region of fast-flowing rivers and high mountain peaks.

 - Important Peaks: Kanchenjunga

 - Duar formations replace the Shiwaliks (absent) in this region which enhanced the development of Tea gardens.

 - Important Peaks: Nathu La and Jelep La

 - This lies between Bhutan Himalayas and Diphu Pass in the east

 - Important Peaks: Namcha Barwa and Kangto